-Experior Laboratories’ MIL-STD-790 approved and ISO-17025:2005 accredited laboratory houses multiple state-of-the-art electrodynamic vibration shaker systems that can handle the most demanding vibration and shock test specifications.
+Experior Laboratories’ MIL-STD-790, NASA and JPL approved and ISO-17025:2017 accredited laboratory houses multiple state-of-the-art electrodynamic vibration testing systems that can handle the most demanding vibration and shock testing specifications.

-For extreme vibration applications or large units, shakers can be used in tandem to provide a combined 80,000 lbf for testing large articles (example: 14 ft actuator for stage separation).
-Custom-made vibration fixtures and slip plates allow us to test parts of almost any shape and size.
+For oversized and heavy payload vibration testing applications, Experior Labs’ vibration testing systems can be used in tandem to provide a combined 80,000 lbf for large articles.
+Such applications have included rocket engines, rocket stage separation actuators, satellites, orbital reflectors, electric vehicle batteries, railroad components and many more.
+Custom-made vibration testing fixtures and slip plates allow us to test parts of almost any shape and size.

 • Time history data recording up to 200kHz